joedag32/DSSA-5102_Spring2025/README.md

 ### USA Olympic Athletes
 ![Olympic rings](https://github.com/joedag32/DSSA-5102_Spring2025/blob/main/Assignments/images/Olympic_rings_without_rims.svg.png)

-The USA Olympic Athletes project is my Data Gathering & Warehousing for the Spring 2025 semester.
+The USA Olympic Athletes is my Data Gathering & Warehousing project for the Spring 2025 semester.
 I hope to expand on it's scope as we learn more about our upcoming assignments.

 #### Where is the data from? ​ <br>
 The [120 years of Olympic history: athletes and results](https://www.kaggle.com/datasets/heesoo37/120-years-of-olympic-history-athletes-and-results) was shared on kaggle by user rgriffin in 2018.
 I accessed the data on 2/8/2025.

 #### How was it collected?​ <br>
-rgriffin scraped the data from www.sports-reference.com in May 2018.
+rgriffin scraped the data using R from www.sports-reference.com in May 2018.

 #### How was it extracted?​ <br>
 The R code used to [scrape the data](https://github.com/rgriff23/Olympic_history/blob/master/R/olympics%20scrape.R) is available.
 It was a one-time extraction with no updates.

-I downloaded the .csv data file from kaggle and converted it to a databale using Python.
+I downloaded the .csv data file from kaggle and converted it to a datatable using Python.

 #### What program was used to clean the data?​ <br>
-The data was cleaned using R. They linked to the script they used to [wrangle the data](https://github.com/rgriff23/Olympic_history/blob/master/R/olympics%20wrangle.R).
+The data was originally cleaned using R. Here is a link to the R script used to [wrangle the data](https://github.com/rgriff23/Olympic_history/blob/master/R/olympics%20wrangle.R).

 I used Python to then clean the data a bit further.

 #### How was the data cleaned or transformed?
 Be specific.​ <br>
-I used Python to clean and transform the Olypic history dataset.
+Python was used to clean and transform the Olypic history dataset I acquired.
 I performed the following:
 - filtered to only contain rows where the NOC (Nantional Olympic Committee) is equal to USA
-- converted all coluimn names with lowercase with no spaces or special characters
+- converted all coluimn names to lowercase with no spaces or special characters to better work with SQL
 - removed 249 duplicate rows if they were identical
-- removed leading and trailing and whitespace characters from the name and event columns
+- removed leading and trailing whitespace characters from the name and event columns
-- removed the noc column as it was no longer necessary since only USA results remain
+- removed the _noc_ column as it was no longer necessary since only USA results remain
-- removed the games column as it was redundant with the year and season columns
+- removed the _games_ column as it was redundant with the year and season columns
 - checked for outliers in the age column

 #### What are the units of the numeric data?​<br>